mariushop/prototyping-with-meteor/Session1_outcomes.md

 - created a Session variable, set its value to the inputs value, and displayed in the template by getting its value in a helper (Sorry, Tomi, we did that in your absence, I think);
 - watched in delight how the template updated as we typed in the input.

-Thank you Georgiana, George, Zoli for typing away our suggestions and your enthusiasm; exquisite random function for simulating editor crashing, Zoli!
+Thank you Georgiana, George, Zoli for typing away our suggestions; exquisite random function for simulating editor crashing, Zoli!
 I was impressed you actually implemented a nice interface for it.
 Tomi and Calin, I apreciate you squized this into your schedule.

 Nice job, everybody, see you in session 2.